CtrlK

 Specificity

-The description names specific artifacts and steps (IMPL-*.json, CSV conversion, spawn_agents_on_csv, wave execution), but the actions are described as a pipeline rather than listing concrete user-facing capabilities.
-It's more of an internal architecture description than a capability list.
+The description names specific components (CSV wave engine, IMPL-*.json, spawn_agents_on_csv, CSV conversion) and outlines a pipeline sequence, but the actions are described as abstract pipeline stages rather than concrete user-facing capabilities.
+It's more of an internal architecture description than a list of what the skill actually does for the user.

 2 / 3